 Tinctures and Oils

 Oils and tinctures can provide the most accurate measurement and they pass into the bloodstream at the fastest rate when taken sublingually (dripped under the tongue).
 Blood vessels are close to the surface of the tissue therefore when administered under the tongue, the CBD passes quickly into the bloodstream and effects last 3-4 hours on average.

 Vape oils are inhaled from a specialized pen designed to aerosolize the oil.
 You need special cartridges to fill and place in the pen for each quantity.
 The effect is almost instant and can last for about an hour.
 Your concentration and the amount of time you hold the vapor before exhaling will have an effect on this duration.

-These products allow you to apply CBD products directly to your skin.
-Lotions, balms and salves all may contain CBD as an ingredient.
-These products are used more for localized treatment; however there is question whether the active ingredients ever find their way into the endocannabinoid body system.
+These products allow you to apply CBD directly to your skin.
+Consumers use these lotions, balms and salves to achieve a localized effect.
+However, there is question whether the active ingredients ever find their way into the endocannabinoid body system.

 Can You Take Too Much CBD?

-CBD is safe in almost all cases because the chemicals in the product do not interact with the brain region that controls respiration.
-As a rule, cannabinoid compounds like CBD oil are not addictive.
-That said, little research has been done on the long-term effects of hemp oil and other products because they have been so recently introduced to the market.
+CBD does not interact with the brain region that controls respiration.
+As a rule, cannabinoid compounds are not addictive.
+That said, It has not been thoroughly researched if these products have long term effects.